draios/grafana-sysdig-datasource/README.md

 > For more information, refer to the [Grafana installation documentation](http://docs.grafana.org/installation/docker/#grafana-container-using-bind-mounts) and the [Docker documentation](https://docs.docker.com/storage/bind-mounts/).

+#### Codifing the Sysdig Datasource with Grafana

+These instructions will often apply to container-based platforms such as kubernetes and is focused more on how to codify the installation and configuration of the datasource & dashboards.
+Grafana supports many dynamic configuration capabilites such as using Environment Variables or loading in dashboard and datasource configurations.

+You can refer to [CONFIGURE_AS_CODE](CONFIGURE_AS_CODE.md) file for instructions.

 #### Using Grafana Installed on the Host